tarynsauer/get_your_walk_on/README.md

 Get_Your_Walk_On
 ================
-This small Sinatra application uses the Google Maps API to randomly generate a walking path based on the user's current location.
-This was my first attempt at using the Google Maps API and HTML5 geolocation.
+This small Sinatra application uses the Google Maps API and HTML5 geolocation to randomly generate a walking path based on the user's current location.
+It also uses the Twitter API and Oauth user authentication.

 https://getyourwalkon.herokuapp.com/